Ali Modu Sheriff: Governor of Borno State

 In 2003, he ran for Governor of Borno State on the ANPP platform and won.
 He was re-elected in 2007 and sworn in on 29 May 2007.

 In both cases, he defeated the PDP candidate Kashim Ibrahim-Imam.

 PDP National Working Committee

 During 2014, Sheriff switch affiliation to the People's Democratic Party.
 On 16 February 2016, he became the chairman of PDP National Working Committee (acting), serving until his removal from office at the 2016 National Convention.
 He was replaced by Ahmed Makarfi as Caretaker Chairman.

-PDP Crisis
+PDP crisis

-The Court of Appeal sitting in Port Harcourt, Rivers State, on Friday 17 February 2017 declared former Borno State Governor, Ali Modu Sheriff as the authentic National Chairman of the Peoples Democratic Party (PDP).
-In July 2017, following the verdict from a five-man Apex Court, Ali Modu Sheriff was removed as the PDP Chairman and Ahmed Mohammed Makarfi reinstated as the National Chairman of PDP.
+The Court of Appeal sitting in Port Harcourt, Rivers State, on Friday 17 February 2017 declared former Borno State Governor, Ali Modu Sheriff as the authentic National Chairman of the People's Democratic Party (PDP).
+In July 2017, following the verdict from a five-man Supreme Court, Ali Modu Sheriff was removed as the PDP Chairman and Ahmed Mohammed Makarfi reinstated as the National Chairman of PDP.

 Controversy

-He has been accused of being a sponsor to the Islamic sect Boko Haram by an Australian hostage negotiator Stephen Davies.
+Sheriff has been accused of being a sponsor to the Islamic sect Boko Haram by an Australian hostage negotiator, Stephen Davies.